Nepal PM Oli appeals to cadres not to involve in anti-party activities ahead of trust vote | Politics

 ''We have built this party, and I am confident that honest leaders and cadres will not indulge in any activity that could harm the party,'' he said.

-Oli urged the party leaders not to believe the rumor that he would protect favorites and sideline others in the party.
+Oli urged the party leaders not to believe the rumour that he would protect favourites and sideline others in the party.

 The prime minister said that the party's new generation had the responsibility of strengthening party unity.